-- 1. Formulate constitutive behavior of composite materials Ferrocement, SIFCON and Fibre Reinforced Concrete by understanding their strain- stress behavior. - 2.
-Classify the materials as per orthotropic and anisotropic behavior. - 3.
-Estimate strain constants using theories applicable to composite materials. - 4.
-Suggest cement composites as an alternative to traditional materials. - 5.
-Explain the various failure criteria and fracture mechanics of composites
+- 1. Apply the various constitute behaviour of composite materials - 2.
+Compare the materials as per orthotropic and anisotropic behavior - 3.
+Examine a strain constant using theories applicable to composite materials - 4.
+Utilize a various failure criteria and fracture mechanics of composites - 5.
+Select a various type of composites and its constituents